-This section provides stats on the global eCommerce growth.
-Therefore, they are relevant for all eCommerce businesses regardless of where they operate.
+This section provides stats on global eCommerce growth.
+Therefore, they are relevant for all online retailers regardless of where they operate.

 The following are the top eCommerce statistics for general business decision-making.

-As of 2021, the world population comprises over 7.9 billion people.
-That means 27% of the global population shop online to fulfill their needs.
+In 2021, the number of global digital buyers was 2.14 billion.
+As of July 2022, the world population comprises over 7.9 billion people.
+That means at least 27% of the worldwide population shop online to fulfill their needs.

-The same trend can also be seen in Europe as the region’s eCommerce market revenue is growing by 13.83% yearly.
+The same trend can also be seen in Europe, as the region’s eCommerce market revenue is growing by 13.86% yearly.
 By 2025, Europe is projected to have 564.4 million eCommerce users.

 With the global eCommerce market showing no signs of slowing down within the next few years, now is the perfect time to start an online business.

-2. Online retail sales worldwide are projected to grow to about $7.4 trillion by 2025 (Statista).
+- Online retail sales worldwide are projected to surpass $7 trillion by 2025 (Insider Intelligence).

-3. The electronics industry accounted for the largest share of global revenues in 2022 at $988.4 billion (DataReportal).
+- The electronics industry accounts for the largest share of global revenues in 2022 at $988.4 billion (DataReportal).

-4. Digital and mobile wallets accounted for approximately 45% of global eCommerce transactions (Statista).
+- Digital and mobile wallets accounted for nearly 45% of all global eCommerce sales (Drip).

-If you’re thinking about entering the Chinese market, consider building a multilingual eCommerce store with a localized assortment of products.
+If you’re considering entering the Chinese market, consider building a multilingual eCommerce store with a localized assortment of products.
 Read our article on the best WordPress translation plugins for recommended tools.

-Promoting your eCommerce store via China’s most popular social media platforms like Weibo, Douyin, and WeChat can also boost your brand awareness in the country.
+Promoting your eCommerce store via China’s most popular social media platforms like Weibo, Douyin, and WeChat can boost brand awareness in the country.

 eCommerce Consumer Behaviour Statistics